SystemFw/blog/content/staging/paxos-failures.md

 used today, is about the simplest consensus algorithm there is, and yet it contains a surprising amount of extremely deep ideas.

-In fact, I look at Paxos in general not as an algorithm, but as a set of foundational ideas that can be assembled into a variety of solutions, from Jacks of all trades like Raft to [very specialised ones](https://neon.tech/blog/paxos).
+In fact, I look at Paxos in general not as an algorithm, but rather a set of foundational ideas that can be assembled into a variety of solutions, from Jacks of all trades like Raft to [very specialised ones](https://neon.tech/blog/paxos).